How Link Previews Work — The URL Unfurl Process Explained

 This is the most common technical cause of missing link previews.

 Modern web apps often use JavaScript frameworks that build the page in the browser after the initial HTML loads.
-The initial HTML response contains almost nothing — just a script tag.
+The initial HTML response contains almost nothing — just a <script> tag.
 Platform crawlers receive this empty shell and find no metadata.

-- Server-side rendering (SSR) — e.g., Next.js, Nuxt.js, SvelteKit
+- Server-side rendering (SSR) — e.g. Next.js, Nuxt.js, SvelteKit, Remix

-- Static site generation (SSG) — e.g., Gatsby, Astro, Hugo
+- Static site generation (SSG) — e.g. Gatsby, Astro, Hugo, Jekyll, Eleventy

 - A prerendering service that generates static HTML snapshots for crawlers